dipankardas011/dipankardas-portfolio/content/diary/Sep23.md

 description = "Let's talk about my September 2023"
 +++

+# Date 2023-09-20
+1. ksctl PR done about setting up support for k8s controllers
+2. Major project
+3. AICTE internship
+4. revise some of the CSE concepts

 # Date 2023-09-19
 1. done dsa problem
 2. migrated from the goa to gin http server for the major project